-Phonics is taught through the DfE validated systemic synthetic phonics programme: Read Write Inc programme.
+*Phonics is taught through the DfE validated systemic synthetic phonics programme: Read Write Inc.

 All staff rigorously and consistently follow the school’s Policy for Behaviour which can be found by clicking here.

 For Guidance on ‘Prevent Duty’ concerning extremism, please see the ‘Safeguarding’ Policy which can be found on the Policies page of this website.
 For additional information see the Keeping Children Safe in Education document:

 The Pupil Premium Grant was introduced in April 2011.
 It is an additional funding allocation based on the number of children who are or have been eligible for free school meals in the past six years, the number of children who are Looked After by the local authority (or have been adopted) and the number of children whose parents are in the armed forces.
 We have undertaken an internal Pupil Premium Review leading to a 3 Year Pupil Premium Strategy.
 The government announced a one-off catch up premium for the 2020-2021 academic year and introduced the National Tutoring Programme.
 Statutory reporting of this is included as the Catch Up Plan within the Pupil Premium Strategy.

 The PE and sports grant was designed to help primary schools improve the quality and breadth of PE and sports provisions offered to their pupils.
 The funding the school receives is based upon the number of pupils of primary age within the school.
 The school continues to increase participation in PE and Sports so that all pupils develop healthy, active lifestyles and realise their potential.